 Shedding off precious weight from your kit will take you deeper into the truth of the woods, but how do you know who to trust to take you there?

 Nobodies perfect, not even your tent.
-Any weight reduction has to come from somewhere, and the lightest tents on the market scrapped loads of comfort features to stay light as a feather.
-Decide which factors are most important to the tent built for you, and scroll down to find your perfect match.
+Any weight reduction has to come from somewhere, and even the ultralight backpacking tents on the market made compromises to stay light as a feather.
+Decide which factors are most important for you, and scroll down to find your perfect match to complete your backpacking gear setup.

 Quick Answers: These are the 10 Best Ultralight Tents